liborty/indxvec/README.md

 use indxvec::{Vecops};
 ```

-The methods of this trait are applicable to generic slices `&[T]` (the data).
+The methods of this trait are applicable to all generic slices `&[T]` (the data).
 Thus they will work on all  Rust primitive numeric end types, such as f64.
 They can also work on slices holding any arbitrarily complex end type `T`, as long as the required traits, `PartialOrd` and/or `Copy`, are  implemented for `T`.

 ```rust
 /// Methods to manipulate generic Vecs and slices of type `&[T]` pub trait Vecops<T> {

     /// Maximum value in self
     fn maxt(self) -> T where T: PartialOrd+Copy;
     /// Minimum value in self